nlapier2/isoQTL/README.md

 IsoQTL takes as input a VCF file for the genotypes and a BED file for the phenotypes (isoform expression levels).

 The input VCF is expected to be in dosage ("DS") format.
-We are working on adding support for GT and GT:DS formats.
 If you have dosage format in addition to genotypes, you can use bcftools query to extract the dosage field.
 See: https://samtools.github.io/bcftools/bcftools-man.html#query

 If you have genotypes but not dosage, you can convert to dosage format using the bcftools dosage plugin.
 This requires a little workaround to make a properly-formatted VCF file.
 For example: